cristianbuse/VBA-FastDictionary/README.md

 # VBA-FastDictionary
 Fast Native Dictionary for VBA.
 Compatible with Windows and Mac.
+Does not require any DLL references or any kind of external libraries.

 Can be used as a replacement for ```Scripting.Dictionary``` on Windows.
+For more details see [Compatibility with Scripting.Dictionary](Implementation.md#compatibility-with-scriptingdictionary).

 Special thanks to [Guido](https://github.com/guwidoe) for his contribution (see [Benchmarking code](benchmarking/README.md#benchmarking-code)) and for his invaluable feedback and ideas.